- Civilian hardware (latest): Companion 184.108.40.206530 (combat enhancements: ATOS/E 12.0.22)

 Installing other versions

 For tracing the origins of software defects or working with pre-release builds, it is sometimes necessary or useful to return to older software versions.
-You are strongly discouraged from going regressing past the last minor release (e.g. downgrading from 8.4 to 8.3), as controllers that are newer than versions of the OS installed on them will have menu problems.
+You are strongly discouraged from installing builds that were released before your controller model, as these will not support menu displays or battery alignment, and in some cases can even damage or delete the hinge scripts used to open the battery door.
 Additionally, the system module layout changes between minor versions, potentially resulting in dead code (wasting memory) or unexpected and redundant behavior.
-To minimize the risk of unexpected consequences, it may be advisable to delete all system scripts except for _cortex, _xanadu-client, and _songbird prior to downgrading to an earlier minor version.
+To minimize the risk of unexpected consequences, it may be advisable to delete all system scripts except for _cortex, _xanadu-client, _songbird (in user memory), and any _hinge scripts prior to downgrading to an earlier minor version.

 - Come to Eisa.
 (These instructions will not work elsewhere.)